KIT-MAMID/mamid/Testing.md

     # You can run tests by setting the appropriate DSN environment variable
     MAMID_TESTDB_DSN="host=localhost port=5432 user=postgres password=foo1 sslmode=disable dbname=postgres" make test-verbose

+# Docker Test Cluster

 The Makefile includes targets to create a cluster test environment in docker.

 It spawns the master, postgres, the notifier and three slaves.

-If you want to spawn more then three slaves you can adjust the `TESTBED_SLAVE_COUNT` variable in the Makefile
+If you want to spawn more than three slaves you can adjust the `TESTBED_SLAVE_COUNT` variable in the Makefile

 ## Generate Certificates
 For communication between master and slaves certificates are needed for encryption and authentication.